In today’s post: In this continuing series on DIY newborn photography tips, learn how to pose your new baby with family members for gorgeous photos.

 The easiest way I’ve found to take pictures of sibings who aren’t old enough to be trusted holding the baby is demonstrated in the photo below.
 When your have the baby positioned on your bean bag or couch cushion (like we talked about in posing), have the older sibling come stand, kneel, or sit (depending on how tall the sibling is) right next to the baby.
 Ask the sibling to gently lean his head in close to the baby and snap away, leaving the baby happy and snoozing the entire time.

-I hope you’re enjoying this series – remember to check out the links at the top to find the other installments!
+I hope you’re enjoying this series – remember to check out the other posts!

 linked up at: